o3de/o3de.org/content/docs/user-guide/platforms/linux/_index.md

 Although CMake supports Unix Make Files on Linux, we recommend that you use Ninja as a build system to support multiple configurations in your generated builds.
 These instructions use "Ninja Multi-Config" as the CMake generator.

-{{< note >}}
-When generating projects, a project path is required.
-This can be an existing O3DE project, or a new one generated with the instructions provided through the [Projects](docs/user-guide/project-config) page.
-The instructions below will assume that $O3DE_PROJECT will refer to the absolute path of the project to base the build on.
-{{< /note >}}

 ### Multiple Config Builds
 The following command generates a build folder, `build/linux`, under the root of the project folder, $O3DE_PROJECT, by using Ninja as the build generator and clang-12 as the compiler.